dirkschumacher/PValueAdjust.jl/README.md

 ```

 #### Holm
-Also known as the Bonferroni-Holm method.
+Also known as the Holm–Bonferroni method.
 ```jl
 pValues = [0.05, 0.03, 0.01, 0.5]
 holm(pValues)